zaphosting/docs/docs/smalland-firststeps-dashboard.md

 ---
 id: smalland-firststeps-dashboard.md
-title: Smalland Survive the Wilds - Dashboard Overview
+title: 'Smalland Survive the Wilds: Dashboard Overview'
 description: Information about the dashboard of an Smalland Survive the Wilds Server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 ---